 The Opportunity Council is a private, non-profit Community Action Agency serving homeless and low-income families and individuals.
-Our goal is to help people improve their lives through education, support, and direct assistance while advocating for just and equitable communities.
+Our mission is to help people improve their lives through education, support, and direct assistance while advocating for just and equitable communities.

 For 50 years we have offered a broad scope of services that range from addressing immediate and crisis-oriented needs (food, emergency shelter, eviction-prevention) to longer-term programs that promote self-sufficiency in our community (early childhood education, home weatherization).

 What is Community Action?

 Acting as leaders in organizing whatever is needed to build stronger communities, Community Action-based programs work with partners in our communities to address local emerging needs.

 Community Action changes people’s lives, embodies the spirit of hope, improves communities, and makes America a better place to live.
 We care about the entire community, and we are dedicated to helping people help themselves and each other.